-The designated safeguarding lead in school has ultimate lead responsibility for safeguarding and child protection.
-Their role includes managing child protection referrals, working with other agencies, ensuring all staff are appropriately trained, leading on online safety (including filtering and monitoring standards) and raising awareness of all safeguarding and child protection policies and procedures.
-They ensure that everyone in school (including temporary staff, volunteers and contractors) is aware of these procedures and that they are followed at all times.
+Author: Jo Barclay, Head of Education Safeguarding and Wellbeing - September 2024 is aware of these procedures and that they are followed at all times.
 They act as a source of advice and support for other staff (on child protection matters) and ensure that any referrals to Essex Children's Social Care (Children and Families Hub) and / or the Police are made in a timely way and in accordance with current SET procedures.
 They work with the local authority and the ESCB as required and ensure that information is shared appropriately.